To request a copy of your medical records, download and complete the authorization form.

 Once your records are processed, you may pick them up in person at the location above or they can be mailed to your home address.
 If you pick up your records in person, you will be required to present photo identification.

 Fees for requests are determined by the amount of records that must be processed and the method of delivery.

 Fees are regulated by Washington Administrative Code 246-08-400.

 Your record will only contain the radiology report.
 The actual radiology images are not part of your medical record.
 You will need to contact EvergreenHealth Monroe Imaging department at 360.794.1409 for images.

-Billing statements are not part of the medical record.
-However, we can obtain them at your request.
-Contact the Patient Financial Services Department at 360.794.1495.
+Billing statements are not part of the medical record, however, we can obtain them at your request or you may contact the Patient Financial Services Department directly at 360.794.1495.